 Best Budget: Zulay Kitchen Collapsible Silicone Popcorn Maker

-What We Like: Easy to store, easy to clean
+What We Love: Easy to store, easy to clean

-What We Don’t Like: Material can be flimsy
+What We Don’t Love: Material can be flimsy

 If you’re looking for an amazing popcorn maker at an affordable price, look no further than the Zulay Kitchen Collapsible Silicone Popcorn Maker.
 It’s such a convenient product that I'm surprised Zulay Kitchen doesn't charge more for it.
 Made of 100 percent food-grade silicone, the bowl collapses down to a height of 2.4 inches for easy storage in-between movie nights.

 When extended up, the bowl can handle up to 100 grams of kernels, with measurement markings inside to help.
 The handles resist heat while in the microwave, and the lid prevents a popcorn catastrophe.
 It’s also light, weighing just 10.7 ounces, which makes it a solid choice for anyone who has a smaller kitchen or uses this for travel.

 Need another reason to click add to cart?
 This popcorn maker doesn’t require oil.
 Best of all, you can clean this popper in the dishwasher as well as by hand.

 Capacity: 15 cups | Dimensions (LxWxH): 7.8 x 7.8 x 5.75 inches